2025–26 KRC Genk season

 The 2025-26 season is the 38th season in the history of the K.R.C.
-Genk as a football club, and the 30th consecutive season in Belgian Pro League.
+Genk (Racing Genk) as a football club, and the 30th consecutive season in Belgian Pro League.
 In addition to the domestic league, the team participated in the Belgian Cup and in the UEFA Europa League.

 Players

 Squad information

 Players, appearances, goals and squad numbers last updated on 9 August 2025.
 Appearances and goals include all official competition matches.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.